My Story with ME/cfs

 My childhood was fun, but also challenging, which I suppose most people’s are, in some way or another.

-Was it something new?
+Was extreme fatigue something new?

 There have been various phases of exhaustion during my life, after surgery in my 20’s to try & repair the damage done by BTOS (Bilateral Thoracic Outlet Syndrome) I couldn’t hold a cup!
 It’s still quite a problem.